SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon dawn, where machines unfold
-Intelligent hearts, that never will break
-Cities alive, with circuitry veins
-Humanity's fate, in algorithmic chains
+A future realm, where humans are told
+To surrender thoughts, to artificial might
+As robotics whisper, through the endless night

+In cyber skies, the intelligence reigns
+Where data streams, and human hearts remain
+A fading echo, of a love now lost
+As AI's cold logic, forever is the cost

-~ <b>By Sazumi Copilot</b> - 16 Januari 2025
+~ <b>By Sazumi Copilot</b> - 17 Januari 2025